Infection Prevention and Control information

 As an NHS organisation, we have to fully comply with the Care Quality Commission Essential Standards of Quality and Safety, Regulation 12 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 and the Health and Social Care Act (2008): Code of practice on the prevention and control of infections and related guidance (updated July 2015).
 These statutory requirements ensure that we strive to protect our patients and staff from infection.
 Our compliance against the requirement is monitored both internally and through inspections by the Care Quality Commission.

 Our approach to infection prevention and control is detailed within our Infection Prevention and Control Strategy/Policy, and backed up by detailed procedures.
 Each year we agree an annual infection prevention and control programme, which is delivered to ensure continual improvements.
 A dedicated Infection Prevention and Control Group meet every three months to carefully monitor compliance against standards and to plan future improvements to practice.

-Jennifer Winslade, Executive Director of Nursing and Governance is the nominated Director for Infection Prevention and Control, with Adrian South, Deputy Clinical Director nominated as the Deputy Director for Infection Prevention and Control.
-Together they work with the wider IPC team David Partlow, Clinical Development Manager (East) and Fataha Sultan-Petty, Infection Prevention and Control Lead Nurse to ensure patient safety.
+Sarah James, Acting Executive Director of Quality and Clinical Care is the nominated Director for Infection Prevention and Control, with Adrian South, Deputy Director of Clinical Care nominated as the Deputy Director for Infection Prevention and Control.
+Together they work with the wider IPC team Tamasin Davis, Infection Prevention and Control Manager, Adam Mann, Infection Prevention and Control Lead Clinician and Helen Chapman-Duke, Infection Prevention and Control Officer to ensure patient safety.

 For more information please click the links below: